 Cesar Santana is an Electronic Engineer with experience in the wireless telecommunications sector.
 He joined the Visa Emerging product team in early 2015 and covers the Latin American and Caribbean region from the Miami office.
 He also supports the CHIP Migration and Tokenization in the Caribbean region.
 Cesar is fluent in Spanish and English, and is learning Portuguese.
 Outside of work, Cesar enjoys learning more about flight gas radio control planes.

 Carolyn Sew is a training manager with the Visa Business School and is based in Singapore.
 She has diverse international experience in global payments technology, payment card operations and financial services.
 She started her career in the banking industry with one of the largest card centers in Malaysia.
 She handled operations and merchant marketing, including recruitment, training and general merchant services.
 Today she travels throughout Asia Pacific and Central & Eastern Europe, Middle East, and Africa (CEMEA) teaching Visa clients.
-She currently teaches courses such as Maximizing the Value of VisaNet, Fundamentals of Visa Business, Understanding Dispute Resolution, and Master Dispute Case Filings.
+She teaches for various custom training programs, workshops, online courses, and conferences.
+She currently teaches courses such as Visa Claims Resolution (VCR), Maximizing the Value of VisaNet, and Building Crucial Payments Expertise.